shikhr/MusicMaker/README.md

 This project aims to generate new musical compositions in the MIDI format using a transformer model trained on a dataset of piano MIDI files.
 The generated MIDI files can be converted to audio files, allowing you to listen to the model's compositions.

+You can download and try out the trained base model from Hugging Face: [shikhr/music_maker](https://huggingface.co/shikhr/music_maker)

 ## Overview

 The project consists of the following main components: